karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 #### BattlEye initialization failed

 The battle eye dll is missing from the battle eye folder of your server profile.
 A copy paste of this missing dll should do the job in most cases.

+#### !!!
+String CORRUPTED - FIX OnStoreLoad() !!!

+Your "storage_x" (x being a number) is using the vanilla storage format.
+Wipe this folder to use the Expansion storage format.
+This will wipe all player progression however.